brucezztong/ZZTong.7D2D.Mods/ZZTong-Prefabs/README.txt

 choice to accomplish.

 (2) Remove this modlet.
-This will eliminate the chance of duplication in vanilla settlements, but you'll probably be using slightly older POIs and you might be missing a few new POIs.
+This will eliminate the chance of duplication in vanilla settlements, but you'll probably be using older POIs and you might be missing a few new POIs.

-(3) Remove the "by_ZZTong" files found in the CompoPack's folders of POIs for vanilla settlements.
-Leave the "by_ZZTong" POIs in all of the CompoPack's custom settlements.
+(3) Remove the "ZZTong" files found in the CompoPack's folders of POIs for vanilla settlements but leave the "ZZTong" POIs in all of the CompoPack's custom settlements.
 This gives you the best combination, but involves the most work.

 OVERHAUL MODS:

 Overhaul Mods make extensive changes to the game and I cannot give you a recipe for how to include these POIs.
-I need to know specifics.
-Sometimes an Overhaul Mod needs to change the POIs and sometimes they don't.
-Sometimes an Overhaul Mod knows how to find content in a modlet, and sometimes it doesn't.
+Plainly stated, I'm focused on Vanilla.
+There are too many overhauls to support them all, so I provide support when requsted so long as I don't have to make an overhaul-unique version of the modlet.

 Some Overhaul Mods choose to embed this modlet, or portions of this modlet, in their own distributions.
 I cannot predict the possible collisions and